 2. N-Acetyl Glucosamine

-To reduce the signs of ageing and hyperpigmentation, apply Bio-Collagen Ageless Cream on top of your usual serum every morning and evening.
-This anti-wrinkle cream has been formulated with n-acetyl glucosamine, niacinamide and ultra-low-molecular-weight hyaluronic acid to restore the youthfulness of the skin and even out complexion.
-Infused with 24-karat gold nanoparticles, Bio-Collagen Ageless Cream nourishes and brings oxygen to the skin cells in the deeper layers of the skin.
+To reduce the signs of ageing and hyperpigmentation, apply Bio-Collagen Serum and Bio-Collagen Ageless Cream every morning and evening.
+These anti-ageing formulas have been specially developed using 10 active ingredients including n-acetyl glucosamine, niacinamide and ultra-low-molecular-weight hyaluronic acid to restore the youthfulness of the skin and even out complexion.
+Infused with 24-karat gold nanoparticles, Bio-Collagen serum and cream nourish and bring oxygen to the skin cells in the deeper layers of the skin.